 So the democratizing of design can reflect the best and worst of our impulses?

 The Internet is something you can use for sharing, to democratize design.
 It's something that many of the designers in MoMA's collection use for the greater good.
 When we collect video games, we don't collect first-person shooter games.
 We don't have an AK47 in our collection, or a Beretta, even though both of them are really, I would say, pretty iconic, elegant designs in the end.
 I don't know if anyone has seen George Nelson’s “How to Kill People.”
 It's very short.
 He was given a show on CBS Camera Three in the ’60s.
 You’ll know him from his work with Herman Miller or his own particular design practice.
-But in 1960, he delivered a monologue to camera about what it is to design weapons and how they’d moved from having to very physically engage with someone if you wanted to kill them, to pressing a button, this idea of remote killing.
+But in 1960, he delivered a monologue to camera about what it is to design weapons and how we’d moved from having to very physically engage with someone if you wanted to kill them, to pressing a button (during the Cold War era in the 60s), this idea of remote killing.
 It’s a conversation we're having again today with our current President carrying that particular responsibility.
 Nelson talked about the ways both explicitly and implicitly, or sub-consciously, design should have barriers: a set of parameters to who can access it and how we talk about it in terms of ethics.

 Can you say a bit more about the Design and Violence exhibition and how that played out?

-We pitched it to the MoMA exhibitions committee.
-Maybe not surprisingly in retrospect, they said no. So we put it online.
 Each week we chose a particular design, and had someone with a stake in it talk about it.
 We looked at classic handcuffs and Judge Judith Sheindlin responded to it.
 (She was the person involved in work against stop-and-frisk.)
 We showed the box cutter, and had John Hockenberry respond.
 You can still see those online if you want to take a look.
 We asked which other invisible everyday objects can become lethal weapons?
 We looked at tattooing.
 We looked at American Football helmets.
 We also had speculative and critical designs, offering a question or provocation rather than a design solution to a particular idea or issue.
 Because designers have always had imaginations, and so they always think about what might be.

 “Modernism has talked about human progress as a straight-arrow line forward, and design has been this kind of tool of progress.
 This way for us to manifest our destinies as progressively better human beings and progressively better societies.”